som-shahlab/aplusml/docs/source/api/config.rst

    :maxdepth: 2
    :caption: Configuration

-APLUS takes two main inputs:

-1. **Configuration YAML**: Specifies your workflow + simulation parameters
+APLUS simulations are specified via a **(1) Workflow YAML** and an (optional) **(2) Patient Properties CSV**.

+1. **Workflow YAML** specifies the states, transitions, utilities, resources, and other parameters of your workflow.
-2. **Patient Properties CSV**: Specifies individual-level properties for each patient that will be run through your workflow.
+2. **Patient Properties CSV** contains individual-level properties for each patient that will be run through your workflow.

-🔧 Configuration YAML
+🔧 Workflow YAML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* *Format:* YAML
-This configuration file specifies the states, transitions, utilities, resources, and other parameters of your workflow.
+* *Purpose:* Specifies the states, transitions, utilities, resources, and other parameters of your workflow
+* *Schema:* Listed below

-The schema of this YAML configuration file is as follows:
+The YAML must be formatted as follows:

 .. code-block:: yaml